 - From this screen, click on YouTube Studio (beta)

-Once you’ve done this, you’ll need to accept the YouTube Partner Program terms.
-Then, you just have to sign up for AdSense or connect an existing account.
+Once you’ve done this, you’ve accepted the YouTube Partner Program terms.
+You just have to sign up for AdSense or connect an existing account.
 This is what ultimately allows your channel to earn money.
 YouTube will then prompt you to set your monetization preferences.
 Don’t worry too much about this step—you can change your monetization preferences later and customize it so that you’re only monetizing certain videos.

 Wait for Monetization Approval

 Unfortunately, monetizing on YouTube isn’t as simple as clicking a button.
-The good news is that YouTube resolved their backlog of applications and the process is much faster than it was before July 2018.
-However, it can still take up to 30 days to learn if your application has been approved.
-This is important to keep in mind since it means that you probably won’t be able to start generating revenue for 30 days.
+It typically takes 30 days for YouTube to review an application.
+However, a backlog does build up from time to time.
+This is important to keep in mind since it means that you probably won’t be able to start generating revenue for at least 30 days.

 All you can do is continue to hustle during this waiting period.
 Keep posting regularly (the YouTube algorithm rewards channels that post consistently), make sure you’re still focusing on SEO, and remain engaged with your audience.
 If you allow your channel to lag during this time, it could really hurt you in the long run.
 Your channel can always benefit from additional subscribers and watch time—both of which can open up new revenue streams in addition to monetization.